inossidabile/protector/README.md

 Use `Protector.option = value` to assign an option.
 Available options are:

-  * `paranoid`: makes scope management white-listed.
-When set to `true` will force Protector to return empty scope when no scope was given within a protection block.
+  * **paranoid**: makes scope management white-listed.
+If set to `true` will force Protector to return empty scope when no scope was given within a protection block.

 Protector features basic Rails integration so you can assign options using `config.protector.option = value` at your `config/*.rb`.